leporo/sqlf/README.md

     q.Close()
 ```

-To select from sub-query pass an empty string to From and immediately call a SubQuery method:
+To select from sub-query pass an empty string to From and immediately call a SubQuery method.

+The query constructed by the following example returns top 5 news in each section:

 ```go
 	q := sqlf.Select("").